RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 alwaysopen: false
 categories: ["RV"]
 ---
-A Redis Enterprise VPC (RV) subscription consists of a selected cloud provider (and respective region, e.g. "AWS - US-West-2"), architectural model, memory limit and feature set.
+A Redis Cloud Pro subscription consists of a selected cloud provider (and respective region, e.g. "AWS - US-West-2"), architectural model, memory limit and feature set.
 You can have multiple subscriptions in different providers and regions, all easily managed from a single console.

-Prerequisites:

-- AWS Account - RV is deployed into your AWS environment under a special account you create specifically for it.
-- Cloud Account - RV relies on a user in AWS' Identity and Account Management (IAM) with specific privileges in order to create, maintain, and manage your RV cluster and databases.
-See "[Creating an AWS user for Redis Enterprise
-    VPC]({{< relref "/rv/how-to/creating-aws-user-redis-enterprise-vpc.md" >}})"
-    for help creating this user and the necessary roles, policies, etc.

 ## Create a New Subscription